 It’s essential to focus on Vietnam’s culture when you’re hiring employees.
 Vietnamese people often participate in small talk, share personal information about their families and hobbies, and ask about their conversation partner’s background.
 Participating in these tasks are seen as relationship building and can make a difference in someone choosing your company over another.

-The concept of “face” is important in Vietnam, and you should make sure you don’t damage anyone’s face.
+The concept of “face” is important in Vietnam, and you should make sure you don’t damage anyone’s image, dignity, honor, or status.
 The Vietnamese often don’t say no, so you should always follow up to make sure you understand the entire negotiation process.

 Vietnam Employment Compliance Laws and Regulations